 Multiple Myeloma Causes

 The cause of multiple myeloma has not yet been identified.
-Although scientists have made advancements in understanding how multiple myeloma develops, it is unclear as to what exactly triggers the disease.
+Although scientists have made advancements in understanding how multiple myeloma develops, it is unclear as to what exactly causes the disease.

 Research suggests possible associations with a decline in the immune system, certain occupations, exposure to certain chemicals, and exposure to radiation.
 However, there are no strong connections, and, in most cases, multiple myeloma develops in individuals who have no known risk factors.
-Multiple myeloma may be the result of several factors acting together.
+Multiple myeloma may also be the result of several risk factors acting together.

 While myeloma is not considered to be a hereditary disease, research has found that genetic factors may influence the development of multiple myeloma.